ray-project/ray/doc/source/serve/package-ref.md

 .. http:PUT:: "/api/serve/deployments/"
     :noindex:

-        Uploads config for Serve application to deploy.
-Starts a Serve application on the Ray cluster if it's not already running.
-See Config Schema for the request schema.
+        Declaratively deploys the Serve application.
+Starts Serve on the Ray cluster if it's not already running.
+See [config schema](serve-rest-api-config-schema) for the request's JSON schema.

     **Example Request**: